ava-labs/avalanche-docs/docs/specs/platform-transaction-serialization.md

 ### Unsigned Remove Subnet Validator TX Example

-Let’s make an unsigned remove subnet validator TX that uses the inputs and outputs from the previous examples:
+Let’s make an unsigned remove Subnet validator TX that uses the inputs and outputs from the previous examples:

 - **`BaseTx`**: `"Example BaseTx as defined above with ID set to 17"`